Faran-17/Windows-Internals/Processes and Jobs/Processes/PEB - Part 2.md

 ![image](https://github.com/Faran-17/Windows-Internals/assets/59355783/8a5a5f43-f801-4aed-8b7e-304d6c4190e6)\
 We can see the executable name and it's full path.
 Now checking the ``InInitializationmodulelist``  the link list.
 ![image](https://github.com/Faran-17/Windows-Internals/assets/59355783/68a85d0e-9cf9-4af6-a615-ee2195047e5c)\
 We got memory read error.
-Because it is a doubly link list we have to minus 20h cause the InLoadOrderLinks is at offset 20.
+Because it is a doubly link list we have to minus 20h cause the InInitializeOrderLinks is at offset 20.
 More like going 20 steps back to ``InLoadOrderLinks`` to get the base address of the NTDLL.
 ![image](https://github.com/Faran-17/Windows-Internals/assets/59355783/4fd22437-dad9-4278-b3b9-f3742c3d70fc)\
 Here we can see the base address of the NTDLL file.
 We can keep going backwards in link list to retrieve more DLL's address.
 In next section, we will write a code to do it for us.